 The Jewish quarter

-On 11 Lystopada Street (now Nazaruka Street) in 1934, there was a pharmacy and many craft workshops.
-On 3 Maya Street (now Andriyivska Street) were the buildings of the club and the reading room.
-There was also a mill, belonging to one of the families (currently at this point, there is a music school).
+On 11 Listopada Street (currently Nazaruka St.), in 1934, there was a pharmacy and many craft shops.
+In 3 Maja Street (now Andriyivska St.), there were buildings housing a club and a reading room.
+There was also a mill here, owned by one of the Jewish families (a building that today houses a music school).

-At the market square, there were small shops run by Jews.
-In total, there were approx. 90 shops.
-Fairs played an important role in the commercial life of the town.
+In the market square, there were small stores run by the Berezne Jews.
+In total, about 90 stores functioned in the town.
+Regular market fairs also played an important role in the town’s commercial life.

-The Great Synagogue was built in 1910, on a rectangular plan (9 m × 12 m).
-It had separate small rooms where carpenters, tailors and shoemakers prayed on weekdays.
-The main hall was used on Shabbat and holidays.
+The Great Synagogue was built in 1910, on the basis of a square-shaped foundation with sides measuring 9 × 12 m.
+It had separate small rooms in which carpenters, tailors, and shoemakers had their separate prayer quorums and prayed on weekdays; the main sanctuary was used for services on Sabbath and holidays.

 Educational and cultural facilities

-In 1917, a Tarbut school was founded, where children were taught in Hebrew.
-The most famous teacher was Yakov Ajzman.
-There was also the Perec School with Yiddish as language of instruction.
+In 1917, a Tarbut school was founded in Berezne, with instruction in Hebrew.
+The best-known teacher at the school was Yakov Ayzman, who used Hebrew to inspire his students with Zionist ideas.
+There was also a secular I.L.
+Peretz School in town, with Yiddish as the language of instruction.

-Jewish cemeteries were located in the north-west of the city, on the banks of the river.
-The old cemetery was on the eastern bank.
-The new one (founded in the 19th century) was on the western bank, next to the Catholic cemetery.
-According to the memories of witnesses, all matzevahs at this cemetery were wooden and only the central ohel of the famous rabbis was made of brick.
-The cemetery also became the place of collective burials of the Jews of Berezne shot during World War II.
-In the 1960s, a park and an artificial lake were constructed there.
-Cemeteries were flooded and destroyed.
+Jewish cemeteries were located in the northwestern part of the town, on the banks of the river.
+The old cemetery was situated on the eastern side of the river, and the new one, established in the 19th century, was on the western side, next to the Catholic cemetery.
+According to witnesses, all matzevot at this cemetery were wooden, and only the central ohel over the graves of the famous rabbis was made of brick.
+In the 1960s, the Soviet authorities established a new park with an artificial lake, thus, the cemeteries were flooded and destroyed.

 World War II and the Holocaust

-In September 1939, the Red Army entered Berezne and in June 1941, the Germans, who set up a ghetto in the center of the city (now a market and a high school with a students' house).
-Over 3 thousand Jews were detained there.
-On 25 August 1942, all the inhabitants of the ghetto were brought outside of the city, forced to dig graves and killed by the Einsatzgruppen.
+In September 1939, the Red Army entered Berezne and established the Soviet rule which lasted for a year and a half.
+In June 1941, the Germans arrived and established a ghetto in the centre of the town (the area is now occupied by a marketplace and a secondary school with a boarding house).
+More than 3,000 Jews were confined there.
+On August 25, 1942, all the inhabitants of the ghetto were led out of the town, forced to dig a grave, and murdered by the Einsatzgruppe soldiers.

-The residents of Berezne remember Doctor Lerner, who lived with his family in a building on the hospital property, on Pilsudzkiego Street (now Kyjivska).
-In August 1942, to avoid being put in the ghetto, he administered a lethal dose of morphine to his wife and little son, and later to himself.
-All three were buried in the garden next to the hospital.
+The local residents remember Doctor Lerner, who used to live with his family in a house on the hospital premises on Piłsudskiego Street (now Kyivska St.).
+To avoid the ghetto confinement in August 1942, he administered a lethal dose of morphine to his wife and little son, and then to himself.
+All three of them were buried in the garden next to the hospital.

-Only a handful of people managed to escape from the ghetto.
-The fugitives hid in the forests until the arrival of the Red Army.
-To save their lives, they forged identity documents or got baptised; some joined the Soviet partisans.
+Few people managed to escape from the ghetto.
+The fugitives remained in hiding in the woods until the arrival of the Red Army.
+Seeking to save their lives, they forged identity documents or baptism certificates, and some joined Soviet partisan units.